hgalindogil/HeterogeneousAgentBook/README.md

-# Heterogeneous Agents in Asset Pricing ABook
+# Heterogeneous Agents in Asset Pricing Book
  Codes for models/chapters in Heterogeneous Agents in Asset Pricing Book